Create Command Line Backup to Protect Your Computer

 Partition Clone

-1. Clone partition E to partition D and using partition alignment to optimize for SSD as well as Sector by sector clone
+1. Clone partition E to partition D with sector-by-sector cloning and partition alignment to optimize for SSD performance.

 DiskMasterX /c /t Part /s E /d D /k /a